John Heubusch: Ronald Reagan Foundation and Library

+On April 7, 2023, Heubusch was sanctioned by the Chinese government after Taiwanese President Tsai Ing-wen gave a speech at the Ronald Reagan Presidential Foundation.

 Author

-In March 2017, Simon & Schuster (through its Howard imprint) published Heubusch's debut novel, The Shroud Conspiracy, a religious thriller concerning the turmoil after a forensic anthropologist discovers the Shroud of Turin - believed by many Christians to have been the burial cloth of Jesus Christ - is real.
+In March 2017, Simon & Schuster (through its Howard imprint) published Heubusch's debut novel, The Shroud Conspiracy, a religious thriller concerning the turmoil after a forensic anthropologist discovers the Shroud of Turin – believed by many Christians to have been the burial cloth of Jesus Christ – is real.
 Steve Forbes, writing in Forbes, called it "a spectacular thriller."
 Publishers Weekly noted "Heubusch’s thought-provoking conceit" and "interesting premise," but criticized his "dense exposition and clunky characterization."
-The book rose to rank as Amazon's #1 best-selling hardback in three categories.
+The book rose to rank as Amazon's No. 1 best-selling hardback in three categories.

 Heubusch's second novel, The Second Coming, was published in 2018.

 Personal life

-In May 2013, Heubusch was diagnosed with esophageal cancer.
+In May 2013, Heubusch was diagnosed with stage 4 esophageal cancer.
 Given six months to live, he underwent intensive chemotherapy, radiation treatments, a complicated surgery and immunotherapy treatments over a period of five years.
 He is presently cancer free.
 Heubusch and his wife, Marcella, live in the San Fernando Valley with their two children, Max and Jordana Heubusch.
-Heubusch has a son, Brock, by his first marriage to Miriam MacPherson of San Diego, CA.
+Heubusch has a son, Brock, by his first marriage to Miriam MacPherson of San Diego, California.